 Here is a list of local farmer’s markets, including their season dates and locations.
 Click any name to visit their website or Facebook page.
 If you have info on any additional venues, please email [email protected].

 This traditional farmer’s market features over 200 local vendors selling homemade and homegrown products.
 Come shop for local and organic produce, home goods, jewelry, crafts, and baked goods.
 Free parking available at the RiverCenter Parking Deck, 919 Broadway.

 Where: 900, 1000, 1100 & 1200 blocks of Broadway, Columbus

 When: Saturdays from 9 a.m. to noon.
 (Year-Round) Note: Due to the ongoing pandemic crisis, we are having to push back the start date for Market Days.
 From now through May, there will be no Market Days.

 MercyMed Farm serves the patients and the neighbors we love.
-We grow produce 12 months of the year, and anyone can purchase our harvest.
+Produce is grown year-round, and anyone can purchase our harvest.
 We offer weekly farm stands during peak growing season.
 Plus, with the help of other farmer friends, we offer farmer’s markets where you can also find local eggs, meats, yogurt, cheese, jams, and granola.

-Where: MercyMed parking lot, 3702 2nd Avenue, Columbus
+Where: MercyMed parking lot, 3702 2nd Avenue, Columbus.
+Park on 3rd Avenue.

 Pine Mountain Area